scinote-eln/scinote-api-docs/source/includes/_inventory_columns.md

 > The above command returns empty body with status code 200

 This endpoint deletes specific column from the inventory.
-Stock related columns can not be deleted at this point.

 ### HTTP Request